 The sliding scale for this 4-class Contemplative course is $60 – $150.
-All proceeds will be donated to grassroots organizations doing on-the-ground anti-racism work in communities.
+Proceeds will be invested into iBme’s Communities of Color programming.

 If your family earns $75,000 or more per year, then we request that you pay the full price.
 If your family earns less than $75,000/year, you may self-select an amount to pay.
 If you are in true economic hardship (e.g, recently lost job, health situation, etc.) we are offering the discounted rate of $60.
 If you cannot afford the discounted fee please email firstname.lastname@example.org and we’ll make it work for you.
 No teen will be turned away for lack of funds.

 October 19, 12pm ET